 For accounting purposes, the Company is deemed to be the owner of these vessels under construction during the construction period.
 As a result, the Company will continue to recognize the vessels and the liability related to the lease commitment in the financial statements during the construction period and over the subsequent lease period.
-Finance I's obligations under the lease are guaranteed by the Company.
+On October 21, 2010, the amount of Finance I's obligations under the lease guaranteed by Seaspan Corporation was reduced from the full amount of the obligations to a lower fixed amount, plus amounts for any adjustments to the outstanding balance from time to time due to changes in certain tax and related assumptions used to compute the lease payments (see note 14(b)).